ternasius/r6guessr-no-api-key/README.md

 This project can be hosted on Google's `Firebase` platform.
 Tutorials on how to host an app can be found on YouTube.
 The project is written in the typical web development languages: `HTML`, `CSS`, `JavaScript`.
 Libraries used for the project include `React`, `Node.js`, and (obviously) `Firebase`.

 ### Configuring R6Guessr
-After creating a new ``Firebase`` project, you can access the project's settings using the cog icon at the ==top left== of the dashboard.
+After creating a new ``Firebase`` project, you can access the project's settings using the cog icon at the **top left** of the dashboard.
 Then, scroll down the *General* page until you see the "Your App" panel and copy the code snippet into the `config.js` file found in the `r6guessr\client\src\firebase` folder of the project.
 Now, the project is able to access the `Firebase` services available for use.

 Next, on the left sidebar of the dashboard, add `Build -> Storage` and `Build -> Firestore Database`: